OCJvanDijk/Brightness-Sync/README.md

 I only have one 27-inch LG UltraFine display, so I could do only limited testing.
 Let me know if you have issues.

-Requires macOS 10.14.4, but could be built for earlier versions too.
+Requires (and tested on) macOS 10.14.4, but could be built for earlier versions too.

 ## Energy impact
 The app polls the brightness pretty aggressively, which results in a small energy impact of around 0.3-0.5 according to Activity Monitor.